Nutrition

 Prioritize protein at every meal.
 Protein keeps you fuller for longer, helps preserve muscle during weight loss, and has a higher thermic effect than carbs or fat, meaning your body burns more calories digesting it.

 Fill half your plate with vegetables.
-They’re low in calories but high in fiber, water, and nutrients, which helps you feel satisfied without overeating.
+They’re low but high in fiber, water, and nutrients, which helps you feel satisfied without overeating.

 Drink more water.
 Thirst is often mistaken for hunger, and staying hydrated supports your metabolism and overall health.